sm2302-aug23/grp-r-feedmepi/README.md

 ##### 1. Retain starting integers that exhibit backtracking in their sequences

 Modifying the function from **Task 1**.
-By modifying the function name to `gen_back` and adding a for loop with the conditions for backtracking.
+By changing the function name to `gen_back` and adding a for loop with the conditions for sequences that backtrack.
 The function returns sequences that backtrack, and returns “NULL” for the sequences that do not backtrack.

 ``` r